-- On sites with commercial uses at ground floor, no ground floor setback from - the street should be created.
-Upper level setbacks above podium height should contribute to the creation of a consistent podium height and streetscape character.
+- On sites with commercial uses at ground floor, no ground floor setback from the street should be created.
+Upper level setbacks above podium height should contribute to the creation - Upper level setbacks above podium height should contribute to the creation of a consistent podium height and streetscape character.

+(Kawana)

-(Kawana) Ground floor awnings, architectural features, sunshades, screens and artworks may be constructed within front setback areas, where they will improve architectural outcomes and articulation.
+Ground floor awnings, architectural features, sunshades, screens and artworks may be constructed within front setback areas, where they will improve architectural outcomes and articulation.